 Of course the cinematography would not have been able to empower Shizuka’s enjoyment, if Ayaka Miyoshi did not provide a performance that could be cinematographically exploited.
 In fact, Ayaka Miyoshi – aided by a set of very expressive eyes – carries the entire narrative with her charming performance – a performance that has to be counted among the best one can found in romantic comedies.
 In other words, Miyoshi’s performance is so enjoyable to watch that it captures the spectator’s desire to be enjoyed, a desire that, once captured, never escapes the narrative’s grasp.

 Dance With Me is an extremely fun musical comedic experience.
 While the somewhat unconventional elements lead to a predictable finale, this predictability does not matter at all, as one is able to happily drift on the enticing fun oozing from the narrative ride as such.
-In other words, due to the successful mutually empowering marriage between imagery and music, a marriage supported by Miyoshi’s performance, Dance With Me has become one of the most pleasing musical experiences of recent years and one fine encouragement to people to find and do what they love.
+In other words, due to the successful mutually empowering marriage between imagery and music, a marriage supported by Miyoshi’s performance, Dance With Me has become one of the most pleasing musical experiences of recent years and one fine encouragement for people to find and do what they love.

 Narra-note 1: Shizuka, as is beautifully underlined, fully aware of the inappropriateness of her behaviour.
 While she is conscious of this fact before and after dancing/singing, this consciousness is fully erased when she starts to dance/sing.